needle-tools/needle-engine-support/documentation/everywhere-actions.md

 <sample src="https://engine.needle.tools/samples/usdz-interactivity" />

-## Creating your own Everywhere Actions
+## Create your own Everywhere Actions

 Creating new Everywhere Actions involves writing code for your action in TypeScript, which will be used in the browser and for WebXR, and using our TriggerBuilder and ActionBuilder API to create a matching setup for Augmented Reality on iOS via QuickLook.
 When creating custom actions, keep in mind that QuickLook has a limited set of features available.
 You can still use any code you want for the browser and WebXR, but the behaviour for QuickLook may need to be an approximation built from the available triggers and actions.